The Civil Rights Division has the responsibility for enforcement of provisions of the Voting Rights Act that seek to

 Section 2 of the Voting Rights Act

 Section 2 of the Act is a nationwide prohibition against voting practices and procedures, including redistricting plans that discriminate on the basis of race, color or membership in a language minority group.
 It prohibits not only election-related practices and procedures that are intended to be racially discriminatory, but also those that are shown to have a racially discriminatory impact.
 The United States and private parties may file a lawsuit against a redistricting plan alleging that it violates Section 2.

 Section 5 of the Voting Rights Act

-In those areas subject to its requirements, a change affecting voting, such as a redistricting plan, may not be used unless that jurisdiction can show that the change has neither a discriminatory purpose nor will have a discriminatory effect.
+In those areas subject to Section 5's requirements, a change affecting voting, such as a redistricting plan, may not be used unless that jurisdiction can show that the change has neither a discriminatory purpose nor will have a discriminatory effect.
 This can be done in one of two ways.
 The jurisdiction can file an action in the United States District Court for the District of Columbia.
 Unless the court determines that the jurisdiction has established the absence of both a discriminatory purpose and effect, the change cannot be implemented.
 As an alternative, the change can be submitted to the Attorney General.
 Unless the Attorney General informs the jurisdiction that it has not met its burden of showing the absence of both a discriminatory and effect within 60 days after receipt of a completed submission, the jurisdiction is free to use the change.